AntifragileVN/banxso-dragon/README.md

-# Project Description: SpaceX Dragon Rocket Information Web Application
+# SpaceX Dragon Rocket Information Web Application

-## Overview

 This project is a web application that displays detailed information about the SpaceX Dragon rocket.
 The application fetches data from the SpaceX API and presents it in a user-friendly interface designed according to the provided Figma design.

+## Stack:

 #### Frontend: